 The question of whether individual journalists are biased, and which way, can be difficult to determine.
 However, sometimes a journalist exhibits a bias which is clearly one-sided, consistent and persistent.
-For example, Ch10′s The Bolt Report presenter, Andrew Bolt, is persistently biased against Labor and is a climate change denier.
-Ch10 is part owned by Murdoch, mining magnate Gina Rinehart and others.
+For example, Ch10′s The Bolt Report presenter, Andrew Bolt, is persistently biased against Labor and is a climate change denier (he says “doubter”).
+Ch10 is part owned by Murdoch’s son Lachlan, mining magnate Gina Rinehart and others.

 Victor Hugo: “Nothing is more powerful than an idea whose time has come.”

-Edmund Burke: “All that is necessary for the triumph of evil is that good [people] do nothing.”
+Edmund Burke: “All that is necessary for the triumph of evil is that good men do nothing.”

 This site is operated by Barry Tucker, a retired journalist who has worked in all forms of News Media,